syncfusion-content/blazor-docs/blazor/diagram-component/localization.md

 ## Blazor WebAssembly

-The following steps explain how to render the Diagram in French culture (fr) in Blazor Web Assembly application.
+The following steps explain how to render the Diagram in French culture (fr) in the Blazor Web Assembly application.

-* Open the **program.cs** file and add the below configuration in the **Builder ConfigureServices** function as follows.
+* Open the **program.cs** file and add the following configuration to the **Builder ConfigureServices** function.

     ```csharp
     using Syncfusion.Blazor;